Skip to content

 --help, -h Show this help message and exit.

-Customize simple_deploy's behavior:
+Customize django-simple-deploy's behavior:

 --no-logging Do not create a log of the configuration and deployment process.